 I’m having problems with my own insurance company.
 Can Avrek Law Firm, help?

 Based on the terms of your auto insurance policy, your insurer should pay for auto accident damages that you caused.
 It may also cover you for damage caused by a driver who has no auto insurance (uninsured motorist coverage).
 Insurers are bound by law to fulfill policy terms.
 A denied claim, underpaid claim, or untimely payment could constitute insurance bad faith, a type of case that Avrek Law Firm, often helps clients with.

 Isn’t legal representation expensive?
 I don’t think I can afford to hire a lawyer.

 Avrek Law Firm, accepts personal injury cases on a contingency basis, meaning you do not pay any legal fees unless your claim is successfully resolved.
 At that point, you pay Avrek Law Firm, a percentage of the total award or settlement.
 The percentage is agreed upon when you decide to hire Avrek Law Firm, as your legal representative.
 If you do not win or settle the case, you do not pay any legal fees.

 Why should I hire Avrek Law Firm?

 We understand that you have many choices when it comes to resolving motor vehicle accidents in Irvine, Orange County, Riverside and Riverside County.
 Like any professional service, you get the legal services that you pay for.
 Avrek Law Firm, attorneys have more than 30 years of personal injury experience.
-We’ve recovered more than $100,000,000 on behalf of injured clients since 1998, and many of our top settlements and judgments speak clearly for our track records in handling auto accident cases.
+Many of our top settlements and judgments speak clearly for our track record in handling auto accident cases.
 We feel that we give clients the best possible chance to obtain maximum compensation, and our many satisfied clients would agree.